saptarshibasu/aws-study/README.md

 * Identity pools are temporary IAM roles to access various AWS resources
 * Cognito uses push synchronizations and SNS notifications to push updates across devices
 * Cognito is an Identity broker which handles interaction between the AWS applications and the Web Id Provider

+## AWS OpsWorks

+* Managed **configuration management** system
+* Provides managed instancess of **Chef** and **Puppet**

+## CodeDeploy

+* **EC2/on-premise Deployment Configuration**
+  * All At Once
+    * In-place deployments - Deployment in all the EC2 instances will be done at the same time
+    * Blue-Green deployments - A replacement environment will be created and the triffic will be moved from the old to the new environment all at once
+  * Half At A Time
+    * In-place deployments - self explanatory
+    * Blue-Green deployments - self explanatory
+  * One At A Time
+    * In-place deployments - self explanatory
+    * Blue-Green deployments - self explanatory

+* **Lambda Deployment Configuration**
+  * **Canary** - Traffic is shifted to the new Lambda version in two increments.
+The percentage of traffic and the time interval between the increments are configurable
+  * **Linear** - Traffic is shifted to the new Lambda version in equal increments with equal number of minutes between each increment.
+The percentage of traffic in each increment and the time interval between each increment are configurable
+  * **All at once** - Traffic is shifted to the new Lambda version all at once